lopezloo/mta-csrw/README.md

 ## Download
 * [Multi Theft Auto community page](https://community.multitheftauto.com/index.php?p=resources&s=details&id=10487)

+## Development
+This game mode is not being actively developed anymore.
+However, pull requests are welcome.
+New features should be reported as issue first.

 ## Other
 * [Multi Theft Auto forum topic](https://forum.mtasa.com/topic/61129-rel-counter-strike-renderware-gamemode/)
 * [Videos on YouTube](https://www.youtube.com/playlist?list=PLlZJGl2Rc-B-GrX5Vn66DSsKI_K0q28Aj)

 This repository consist of code and configuration files only.
 Assets are not included.
 Please use MTA:SA community site for download.